-Among 25 members of IAC there are three Survivors of Auschwitz and the Holocaust: Ada Willenberg, Marian Turski and Stanisław Zalewski.
-Grzegorz Berendt, Ph.D. with habilitation degree, was appointed IAC President, while Dani Dayan and Albert Stankowski – Vice Presidents.
+Among 25 members of IAC there are four Survivors of Auschwitz and the Holocaust: Colette Avital, Ada Willenberg, Marian Turski and Stanisław Zalewski.
+Dr. hab.
+Grzegorz Berendt was appointed IAC President, while Dani Dayan and Albert Stankowski – Vice Presidents.
 IAC appointed its member Marek Zając Secretary of the Council.
 He served this function during previous terms of office of the Council as well.

 In his speech Prime Minister Mateusz Morawiecki emphasized that the Auschwitz Museum constitutes one of the most important monuments of the tragic history of Poland, Europe and the world, assigned with a crucial role to play in building the future as it helps in understanding the causes that lead to such unique and dramatic crimes as those perpetrated in the camps established by the Germans.